ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ire.md

 # Isolated recovery environment solution architecture
 {: #veeam-cr-sa-ire}

-The isolated recovery environment solution architecture uses a VMware vCenter Server® instance with the Veeam® service, gateway cluster, and Juniper® vSRX options.
+The isolated recovery environment solution architecture uses a {{site.data.keyword.vcf-auto}} instance with the Veeam® service, gateway cluster, and Juniper® vSRX options.
 They create an air gapped cyber-recovery environment separate from the production environment.
 This isolated recovery environment is managed and accessed by using a separate cyber-recovery team.
 The Veeam service is enhanced with a Veeam Linux® hardened repository for immutable storage.

 The solution architecture is suitable for clients who want to move a copy of critical data away from the production environment, backup systems, and personnel to an environment that requires separate security credentials.
-The solution architecture does not preclude any of the vCenter Server options, such as Caveonix, Entrust, and VMware Aria® Operations™.
+The solution architecture does not preclude any of the {{site.data.keyword.vcf-auto-short}} options, such as Caveonix, Entrust, and VMware Aria® Operations™.

 ![Isolated recovery environment solution architecture](../../images/veeam-cr-sa-ire.svg){: caption="Figure 1.
 Isolated recovery environment solution architecture" caption-side="bottom"}